ZixiZhaoxjy/Degradation-Early-Prediction/README.md

 ## 3.3 Multi-domain adaptation
-After training the VAE model, it is necessary to sample its latent space to generate new data.
-This section will specifically explain how to perform scaling and sampling in the latent space.
+After predicting the chemical process of source domain, it is necessary to transfer it to the target domain.
+This section will specifically explain how to perform multi-domain adaptation by utilizing our proposed physics-informed transferability metric.

 ### 3.3.1 Physics-informed transferability metric
 It is time-consuming and cost-intensive to enumerate continuous temperature verifications, we therefore formulate a knowledge transfer from existing measured data (source domain) to arbitrary intermediate temperatures (target domain).
 The transfer is compatible with multi- and uni-source domain adaptation cases for tailored verification purposes.
 Here we use a multi-source domain adaptation to elucidate the core idea.
 For instance, we take 25, 55℃ as source domains and 35, 45℃ as target domains.